Message from the Dean of the undergraduate school

 I see Babson in a category unto itself.
 It is just as rewarding to take part in the Babson undergraduate adventure as it is to reach the end destination of graduation.
 Babson offers a transformative learning experience that combines an elite business education with the intellectual and cultural environment found in top liberal arts colleges and Ivy League institutions.
 Add in the know-no-boundaries drive, curiosity, and instinct to disrupt that is inherent in our culture, and Babson truly stands apart.

 It is with great enthusiasm and a sense of adventure that I begin my work at Babson.
-For the many that I have met already, I looking forward to our continued conversations and collaboration.
-For those of you who I have not met, I welcome the opportunity.
+For the many whom I have met already, I look forward to our continued conversations and collaboration.
+For those of you whom I have not met, I welcome the opportunity.
 I am certain that you will share my enthusiasm for Babson!